DoaaMahmoudKiwan/Dry-Beans-Classification/README.md

 # Dry-Beans-Classification

-This was a team work submission in a kaggle competition organizes by the Information Technology Institute (ITI) in Egypt.
+This was a team work submission in a kaggle competition organized by the Information Technology Institute (ITI) in Egypt.

 The dataset consists of features describing the shape of the bean and teams were required to predict it's type.